Shinagawa Station: History

 Shinagawa is one of Japan's oldest stations, opened on 12 June 1872, when the service between Shinagawa and Yokohama provisionally started, four months before the inauguration of "Japan's first railway" between Shimbashi and Yokohama through Shinagawa on 14 October 1872.

 Later on 1 March 1885, the Yamanote Line started operation.
 Takanawa station of the Keikyu Line (then Keihin Railway Line) opened on 11 March 1924 across the street from Shinagawa station.
 Takanawa station was renamed Shinagawa station and moved to the current site on 1 April 1933.

 The Shinagawa station for the Tokaido Shinkansen opened on 10 October 2003.
 Some services did not stop on the station for the until March 2008.
 It is said that Kasai Yoshiyuki influenced the construction of the station to encourage travelers to pick Shinkansen over airplane as a form of transport.
 The Tokyo branch office of JR Central was built on top of the station.

 Keikyu introduced station numbering to its stations on 21 October 2010; Shinagawa was assigned station number KK01.

 Station numbering was introduced to the JR East platforms in 2016 with Shinagawa being assigned station numbers JT03 for the Tokaido Line, JO17 for the Yokosuka Line, JK20 for the Keihin-Tohoku Line, and JY25 for the Yamanote Line.
 At the same time, JR East assigned the station a 3-letter code; Shinagawa was assigned the code "SGW".

 Future plans

 New ground level Keikyu platforms are currently undergoing construction and are expected to be completed around 2030 as part of the Keikyu's Continuous Grade Separation project.

-On 28 January 2022, Tokyo Metro announced that a 2.5 km spur line from Shirokane-takanawa to Shinagawa would be built.
+On 28 January 2022, Tokyo Metro announced that a 2.5 km spur line of Tokyo Metro Namboku Line from Shirokane-takanawa to Shinagawa would be built.
 The extension is expected to cost and scheduled to begin revenue service in the mid-2030s.
 The subway line platforms will be in a cut and cover tunnel beneath the current station forecourt on the west side of the station.